19 Caribbean Overwater Bungalows For Your Bucket List!

 • Price: $$

-A few Belize overwater bungalow resorts are sprinkled throughout the country, but why go anywhere but the best?
+You’ll find a few overwater bungalow resorts in Belize, but why go anywhere but the best?

 These four resorts have you covered, from rustic chic to private island opulence.